-\textbf{Local Robustness.} Neural network verification aims to provide formal guarantees about the neural network behavior.
+\subparagraph*{Local Robustness.} Neural network verification aims to provide formal guarantees about neural network behavior.
 In particular, verifying neural network \emph{safety}, involves proving that all network outputs corresponding to inputs satisfying a given input property also satisfy a specified output property.
-A widely studies safety property is \emph{local robustness}, which ensure that small perturbations of an input do not change the classification output of a neural network.
-Formally, a neural network classifier $f : \mathbb{R}^{d} \rightarrow \mathbb{R}^{k}$ is said to be locally robust on an input $\mathbf{x} \in \mathbb{R}^d$ if, given a set of allowed perturbations $C(\mathbf{x}) \subseteq \mathbb{R}^{d}$, for all $\mathbf{x}' \in \mathbb{R}^{d}$ we have:
+A widely studied safety property is \emph{local robustness}, which ensures that small (up to a chosen threshold) perturbations of an input do not change the classification output of a neural network.
+Formally, a neural network classifier $f : \mathbb{R}^{d} \rightarrow \mathbb{R}^{k}$ is said to be locally robust on input $\mathbf{x} \in \mathbb{R}^d$ if, given a set of allowed perturbations $C(\mathbf{x}) \subseteq \mathbb{R}^{d}$, for all $\mathbf{x}' \in \mathbb{R}^{d}$ we have: